Important Information About Pre-Trial Intervention in the State of New Jersey

 How the Bianchi Law Group Can Help

 At the Bianchi Law Group, our firm primarily focuses on cases related to Criminal Defense, Municipal Court Matters, and Domestic Violence.
-Both partners Robert Bianchi and David Bruno are former prosecutors who prosecuted a wide range of criminal and domestic violence cases.
-The Bianchi Law Group is equipped with experienced Criminal Defense attorneys in New Jersey to help individuals looking for a New Jersey lawyer to obtain the best possible representation and legal outcome for their case.
+Our team of former prosecutors has prosecuted many criminal and domestic violence cases.
+The Bianchi Law Group is equipped with experienced Criminal Defense attorneys in New Jersey to help individuals obtain their case’s best possible representation and legal outcome.

 Former Prosecutors and Trusted by the Media

-The Bianchi Law Group partners Robert Bianchi and David Bruno are former prosecutors who have handled the investigations and prosecutions of crimes in New Jersey and are certified along with only 250 other attorneys as certified criminal trial attorneys by the New Jersey Supreme Court.
-Robert Bianchi and David Bruno have extensive experience related to Criminal Defense cases in New Jersey.
-Robert Bianchi and David Bruno regularly appear as national legal analysts to comment and debate all most major news networks such as: Fox News, CNN, HLN, MSNBC, Fox Business among others.
+The Bianchi Law Group partners Robert (Bob) Bianchi and David Bruno are former prosecutors who are certified along with only 250 other attorneys as certified criminal trial attorneys by the New Jersey Supreme Court.
+Bob and Dave regularly appear as national legal analysts to comment and debate on major news networks such as Fox News, CNN, HLN, MSNBC, and Fox Business.